christliebdela/Comment-Cleaner-VsCode-Ext/README.md

 ## Contributing

 Contributions are welcome!
-See [CONTRIBUTING.md](https://github.com/christliebdela/Comment-Cleaner-Pro/blob/main/CONTRIBUTING.md) for guidelines.
+See CONTRIBUTING.md for guidelines.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Author

-Created and maintained by [Christlieb Dela](https://github.com/christliebdela).
+Created and maintained by Christlieb Dela.

----

-<p align="center"><em>Clean code is readable code.</em></p>